NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 if invoked with the option ``--isis-cnet filename.net``.
 This allows handling a very large number of images.

-If invoked this way, ``bundle_adjust`` will write an updated version of this file, with the name ``<output prefix>.net``.
-The only change will be that the coordinates of triangulated points will be updated, and some points may be marked as outliers (by setting the ``ignored`` and ``rejected`` flags).
+In this case, ``bundle_adjust`` will also write a version of this file, with the name ``<output prefix>.net``.
+The only change will be that the coordinates of the triangulated points will be updated, and some points may be marked as outliers (by setting the ``ignored`` and ``rejected`` flags).

-To have different formats for the input and output control network, use the option ``--output-cnet-type``, with values ``match-files`` and ``isis-cnet``.
+To have different formats for the input and output control networks, use the option ``--output-cnet-type``, with values ``match-files`` and ``isis-cnet``.